Interest Rate guide

 Payment quote $25,000 principal, $483.32/month, 5 years

-What can I use the Interest Rate Calculator for?
+When should I use the Interest Rate Calculator?

-The calculator searches for the monthly rate that makes the fixed-payment loan formula match your monthly payment, then converts that to an annual rate.
+In plain language: The calculator searches for the monthly rate that makes the fixed-payment loan formula match your monthly payment, then converts that to an annual rate.
+For $25,000, $483.32 per month, and 5 years, the solver lands near 0.5% per month, which is about 6% per year before fees.

 Related tools